 - This file is optional.
-If it is not present, defaults will be used. - The sections are applied in order from the top (first) and bottom (last), similar to storage-schemas.conf. - The first pattern that matches the metric name is used, similar to storage-schemas.conf. - There is no retentions line.
+If it is not present, defaults will be used. - There is no retentions line.
 Instead, there are xFilesFactor and/or aggregationMethod lines. - xFilesFactor should be a floating point number between 0 and 1, and specifies what fraction of the previous retention level's slots must have non-null values in order to aggregate to a non-null value.
 The default is 0.5. - aggregationMethod specifies the function used to aggregate values for the next retention level.
 Legal methods are average, sum, min, max, and last.
 The default is average. - These are set at the time the first metric is sent. - Changing this file will not affect .wsp files already created on disk.
 Use whisper-set-aggregation-method.py to change those.